These are key benefits for participating countries:

 g) Understanding biocapacity availability is highly relevant for decarbonization pathways.
 It helps answer: Which decarbonization strategies are shifting the burden on other ecosystems, and which ones are truly reducing the burden?

-h) The Ecological Footprint accounting makes targets and progress assessments easier to understand.
-For example, human demand expressed in number of Earths, hectares of Footprint, Earth Overshoot date (Earth Overshoot Day campaign generates 3 billion media impressions per year) as opposed to conventional units of measurement such as tonnes of carbon or CO2, implications of average warming of 2°C, or ppm for greenhouse gas concentrations in the atmosphere.
+h) Ecological Footprint accounting makes targets and progress assessments easier to understand.
+Human demand on nature can be expressed in simple units: number of Earths, hectares of Footprint, or the annual date when people have used up the annual renewable budget (humanity’s overuse of Earth’s annual resource budget is marked with Earth Overshoot Day.
+This campaign generates 3 billion media impressions per year).
+Conventional measurement units are more abstract and not as widely understood such as tonnes of carbon or CO2, implications of average warming of 2°C, energy equivalents, or ppm for greenhouse gas concentrations in the atmosphere.

-i) The Ecological Footprint accounting is scalable from world to countries, cities, individuals, and provides both the production/territorial as well as the consumption perspective.
+i) Ecological Footprint accounting is scalable from world to countries, cities, individuals, and provides both the production/territorial as well as the consumption perspective.
+The consumption perspective is the one typically used when reporting Ecological Footprint results.